Team-BHP > Shifting gears

 I still have my beaver model with the Thunder Tiger pro 46 engine.
 Haven't flown it for many years.
 The airframe has taken a lot of beating, had to be repaired multiple times, but I suppose is still in flyable condition.
 Need to take out the engine and see if anything has corroded/jammed and may be preserve it properly, not likely to find time to fly it in the near future .
 Thanks to this thread for reminding me of the long forgotten hobby of mine.
 Beginners should go with electric powered models is what I would advice considering the hassles of maintaining and running an RC engine.

-WheelNut is offline (1) Thanks
+WheelNut is online now (1) Thanks

 Reply